The role of antibody-mediated immunity in shaping the seasonality of respiratory viruses: Waning, seasonal forcing and periodicity

-Finally, we identify that seasonal forcing can induce resonant amplification (or damping) which yields infection burdens greater (or lesser) than would otherwise occur in the absence of forcing.
+In addition to altering the timing of infections, we find that the interaction between seasonal forcing and antibody decay can produce a resonant damping that yields a cumulative infection incidence less than would otherwise occur in the absence of forcing.
 We illustrate this by calculating the average annual infection incidence (i.e.\ the mean daily incidence in the period following burn-in multiplied by 365) for varying effective antibody decay rate $r$ and seasonal forcing strength $\eta$ (Figure \ref{figure-seasonality-resonance}).
 For weak seasonal forcing ($\eta = 0.1$) the resultant average annual infection incidence differs little from the baseline.
-However, as the strength of seasonal forcing $\eta$ is increased to $0.3$ or $0.5$, the annual average infection incidence changes substantially (Figure \ref{figure-seasonality-resonance}).
-For the high seasonal forcing case of $\eta = 0.5$, burden is approximately 20\% larger than baseline for an effective antibody decay rate of $r = 0.01 \;\text{days}^{-1}$.
-At this decay rate, the system has a natural frequency (i.e.\ in the absence of seasonal forcing, $\eta = 0$) of approximately one period per year (Figure \ref{figure-bifurcation}B), i.e.\ the forcing frequency and the natural frequency are very similar.
-Conversely, at a decay rate of $r = 0.02 \;\text{days}^{-1}$, the average annual infection burden is reduced by approximately 25\%.
-At this decay rate, the system has a natural frequency of around two periods per year, such that forcing is often acting in opposition to the natural oscillatory behaviour of the system.
+However, as the strength of seasonal forcing $\eta$ is increased to $0.2$ or $0.4$, the annual average infection incidence changes substantially (Figure \ref{figure-seasonality-resonance}).
+For the high seasonal forcing case of $\eta = 0.4$, the average annual incidence is approximately 25\% less than baseline for an effective antibody decay rate of $r = 0.02 \;\text{days}^{-1}$.
+At this decay rate, the system has a natural frequency (i.e.\ in the absence of seasonal forcing, $\eta = 0$) of approximately two periods per year (Figure \ref{figure-bifurcation}B), such that forcing is often acting in opposition to the natural oscillatory behaviour of the system.
+We conversely observe increases in average annual incidence around $r = 0.01 \;\text{days}^{-1}$ (with this having a natural frequency of approximately one period per year, i.e.\ the forcing frequency and the natural frequency are very similar), although this also corresponds to a low minimum infection prevalence (less than $10^{-6}$) in the long-term.
+As such, resonant increases in infection incidence may be associated with stochastic extinction of the virus.